ruggeri/tech-notes/randos/peripherals/usb.md

 **USB 4**

 In 2019, USB 4 is released.
-This now supports 40GBps on a single lane!
-Thus you can do 80Gbps bidirectional.
+This supports 20GBps on a single lane!
+Thus you can do 40Gbps bidirectional.
+And in 2022, USB4 2.0 (really!) supports 40GBps per lane, for 80Gbps bidirectional.

 This incorporates all the old USB standards as follows: